steemit/devportal-tutorials-js/tutorials/17_vote_on_content/README.md

 # Vote on Content

-_Create a weighted up or down vote on a comment (or post) and send it to Steem._
+_Create a weighted up or down vote on a comment/post._

 This tutorial will take you through the process of preparing and submitting a `vote` using the `broadcast` operation.
 Because this tutorial essentially produces spam, it will be pointed at a Steem testnet.
 The testnet is an open resource,